1-click Deployment

 Deploy a cloud stack from scratch with a single click

-In ZenML, the is a fundamental concept that represents the configuration of your infrastructure.
+In ZenML, the stack is a fundamental concept that represents the configuration of your infrastructure.
 In a normal workflow, creating a stack requires you to first deploy the necessary pieces of infrastructure and then define them as stack components in ZenML with proper authentication.

 Especially in a remote setting, this process can be challenging and time-consuming, and it may create multi-faceted problems.
 This is why we implemented a feature that allows you to deploy the necessary pieces of infrastructure on your selected cloud provider and get you started on a remote stack with a single click.